Tanz0rz/haxe-fmod/docs/guides/banks-and-settings.md

 # Banks and settings

-`haxefmod.runtime` sits between the facade and the FMOD Studio bindings. `FmodRuntime` initializes the engine from a settings object and loads the default banks.
+`haxefmod.runtime` sits between the helper class and the FMOD Studio bindings. `FmodRuntime` initializes the engine from a settings object and loads the default banks.
 It owns the bank registry and runs the per-frame update. `FmodManager` is built on it.
 A game that wants more control uses it directly.

 ## Initialization